Beanalini/OpenSesame/README.md

 Password generator functionality implemented in JavaScript:

 - Input box and checkboxes are used by the user to select password length and selection of character types respectively.
-- An event listener is added to the generate password button; when the 'generate password' button is clicked, the password generation code is activated.
+- An event listener has been added to the generate password button; when the 'generate password' button is clicked, the password generation code is activated.
 - The user selection is validated:
   - The password length input box has max and min properties set.
 However, this does not prevent the user typing in a value outside of the allowed range (8-128 characters).
 If a user inputs a password length outside the allowed range, an alert message prompts the user to input a value in the allowed range.
 The default setting for the password word length has been set to 10 characters.
   - If the user does not select any character types, they are presented with an alert message requesting character type selection.